UU-ER/AdOpT-NET0/docs/source/src_code/DataProcessing.rst

 Data Processing
 =====================================

-``src.data_management.handle_input_data.DataHandle`` provides a class for data storage and methods to import and manipulate data consistent with the model.
+All the data and settings that have been defined in your input data folder, have to be read into the model.
+For this, ``src.data_management.handle_input_data.DataHandle`` provides a class to import and manipulate data consistent with the model.

 .. automodule:: src.data_management.handle_input_data
     :members: